- Program Areas

 - Adhesives – Adhesives are used for repair of composite materials that can be damaged in service.
 Maintaining corrosion resistance at the bond line is critical to maintaining performance, but this is often achieved through the use of adhesive bond primers that contain hexavalent chromium.
 Projects are focused on developing and demonstrating alternative sealants that provide protection from corrosion without the use of hexavalent chromium.

 Chemicals and processes used in surface cleaning in many cases involve toxic materials and produce volatile emissions.
-Projects are focused on developing and demonstrating environmentally friendly alternative chemicals and processes that still provide the same cleaning ability as currently used solvents.
+Projects are focused on developing and demonstrating environmentally friendly alternative chemicals and processes that still provide the same cleaning ability as currently used solvents and drop-in replacements for common practices like vapor degreasing.

-- Coating Removal – Maintenance operations can involve the removal of previously applied coatings using hazardous chemicals or exposing workers to hazardous materials contained in the coatings.
+Maintenance operations can involve the removal of previously applied coatings using hazardous chemicals or exposing workers to hazardous materials contained in the coatings.
 Projects are focused on developing materials and processes that avoid using hazardous chemicals, limit worker exposure, and reduce coating removal costs.
+Current processes use harsh chemicals or an abrasive media to remove coatings, which is labor and media intensive.

 Composites, Alloys, and Ceramics